ardriveapp/ardrive-desktop/README.md

 # ArDrive Desktop

 ArDrive, a simple app that synchronizes your data with the Arweave Permaweb.
+This is currently an alpha version, so do not store anything sensitive just yet!!

 ## Development